 (b) any implement, apparatus or device for taking or facilitating the taking of fish under a professional fisherman’s licence issued under the Fisheries Act 1905 2.

-[Regulation 5 amended in Gazette 10 January 1986 p.
+[Regulation 5, formerly regulation 6, renumbered as regulation 5 in Gazette 10 Jan 1986 p.
 137.]

 6. Statutory rebate in relation to prescribed insurance charges